 Goal 6: Create and implement a dynamic Alumni Program for the Department of Physician Assistant Studies.

-Outcome: In conjunction with the Elon University Department of Alumni Affairs and program faculty, members of the charter graduate class of 2015 and the Elon Physician Assistant Student Society (EPASS) are developing an Alumni Organization that will be implemented by May 2016.
-The Alumni Organization will include activities on Elon University’s campus, as well as future activities at national professional meetings.
+Outcome: In conjunction with the Elon University Department of Alumni Affairs and program faculty, members of the charter graduate class of 2015 and the Elon Physician Assistant Student Society (EPASS) have developed an engaged Alumni Organization.
+The Alumni Organization participates in activities on Elon University’s campus such as attending sporting events and is planning future activities at national professional meetings.

 Goal 7: Maintain the Gerald L. Francis Center as a premier academic facility through the use of sustainable practices.